 Services not included as part of an adult well visit

 Services not included as part of the adult well visit are those without an A or B recommendation by the USPSTF.
-Find these recommendations at www.USPreventiveServicesTaskForce.orgexternal link, opens in a new tab.
+Find these recommendations at www.USPreventiveServicesTaskForce.org.
 Other services, including a complete blood count (CBC), EKG, PSA test and basic metabolic panel, if ordered by your physician to treat a specific condition, may still be covered.
 These services are subject to copayments, deductibles and coinsurance, as well as normal Plan provisions.
 Follow-up visits and services as a result of your well visit are also subject to normal Plan provisions.